Embassy of the United Kingdom, Kabul: 2021 Afghanistan withdrawal

 Following the start of the 2021 withdrawal of foreign troops from Afghanistan, there was considerable discussion in Afghanistan and the foreign press over whether the British embassy might close.
 The Australian and Belgian embassies had closed the same year over security concerns.
 As of 2 July 2021, security at the site continued to be provided by private contractors, though there was speculation that these would soon be replaced by British Army personnel, as had happened at the US embassy.

 Following the fall of Kabul to Taliban forces on 15 August 2021, 600 troops were deployed to help evacuate embassy personnel, local Afghan staff, and approximately 4,000 British nationals stranded in Afghanistan.
-Ambassador Bristow and a reduced diplomatic staff will remain in the country.
 Defence Secretary Ben Wallace stated that the embassy would be moved to a safer location.
 Subsequently, the embassy relocated to Kabul International Airport where a skeleton staff continued to operate until 29 August when operations moved to Doha.

 Some 160 GardaWorld employees worked at the embassy and most applied for the Ministry of Defence-run Afghan relocations and assistance policy (Arap) all except 21 translators were rejected in July 2021.
 The workers were told they were ineligible due to working for a contractor rather than direct for the British government.
 In mid-August, the GardaWorld contract was demobilised.
 Several of the guards were informed of this over the phone.